OT Program Outstanding Alumni Award

-- If your nominee does not have this available, please include i) a summary of positions and employment, leadership roles, accomplishments, previous awards and publications, and ii) a short narrative about the person and their attributes that makes them eligible for the award (see Selection Criteria).
+- If your nominee does not have this available, please include i) a summary of positions and employment, leadership roles, accomplishments, previous awards and publications, and ii) a short narrative about the person and their attributes that makes them eligible for the award (see Selection Criteria section above).

 - Additional supportive documents (i.e., at least one letter of recommendation from a colleague, patient/client, students and/or community member).

-Nominations are open from September 1, 2019 and will close on January 31, 2020.
-The selections will be made by the Award Selection Committee in March 2020.
+Nominations will open from September 1, 2023 and will close on January 31, 2024.
+The selections will be made by the Award Selection Committee in March 2024.